 Alice Brown PhD Scholarships

-6-year PhD scholarships in the School of Social and Political Science
+6-year part-time PhD scholarships in the School of Social and Political Science

 There will be a particular emphasis on digital skills, including the opportunity to develop expertise in online design and content creation and blended learning.
 Successful candidates will also work with the Graduate School and relevant research clusters/centres to gain professional academic skills, and hands-on experience of knowledge exchange and public engagement activities with communities, policy makers, and other stakeholders.